Can Stress Cause Hair Loss?

 Telogen effluvium can be triggered by stress, but also illness, medication, hormonal changes, or nutritional deficiencies.
 It is important to identify the underlying cause to treat the condition correctly.

-You should also ensure that you are getting adequate amounts of essential vitamins and minerals, which is important for normal cell growth and function.
+You should also ensure that you are getting adequate amounts of essential vitamins and minerals, which is important for the normal growth and function of hair follicle stem cells.

 Treatment usually involves addressing the underlying behaviors and psychological factors which lead to hair pulling.